 The peak-hour demand capacity or the first hour rating (FHR), which is required on the EnergyGuide label, is actually more important to energy efficiency than the size of the storage tank.
 The FHR is a measure of how much hot water the heater will deliver during a busy hour.
 Gas water heaters with smaller tanks usually have higher capacities (FHRs) than models with larger tanks.
 The tank size needed will depend on the number of people living in the home and their patterns of usage.
-Selecting an oversized water heater will not only raise the purchase cost, but will also increase energy costs due to excessive cycling and standby losses.
+Selecting an oversized water heater

 1DISCLAIMER - This piece is intended to give the reader only general factual information current at the time of publication.
 This piece is not a substitute for professional advice and should not be used for guidance or decisions related to a specific design or construction project.
-This piece is not intended to reflect the opinion of any of the entities, agencies or
+This piece is not intended to reflect the opinion of any of the entities, agencies or organizations identified in the materials and, if any opinions appear, are those of the individual author and should not be relied upon in any event.
+Applicable to 2004 Florida Building Code.